Multiresonator quantum memory with atomic ensembles: Physical model and basic equations

-\fla{ \frac{\kappa}{2} =&\gamma_c+\chi\frac{\delta_{in}^2+4\Gamma_{\Sigma}^2}{4\delta_{in}}\left(\pi- 2\arctan\left(\frac{2\Gamma_{\Sigma}}{\delta_{in}} \right)\right)_{\mid\Gamma_{\Sigma}\ll\delta_{in}} \nonumber \\ \cong & \gamma_c+\frac{\pi}{4}\chi\delta_{in}\left(1- \frac{4\Gamma_{\Sigma}}{\pi\delta_{in}} \right). }
+\fla{ \frac{\kappa}{2} = &\frac{\gamma_c}{2}+\chi\frac{\delta_{in}^2+4\Gamma_{\Sigma}^2}{4\delta_{in}}\left(\pi- 2\arctan\left(\frac{2\Gamma_{\Sigma}}{\delta_{in}} \right)\right)_{\mid\Gamma_{\Sigma}\ll\delta_{in}} \nonumber \\ \cong & \frac{\gamma_c}{2}+\frac{\pi}{4}\chi\delta_{in}\left(1- \frac{4\Gamma_{\Sigma}}{\pi\delta_{in}} \right), }

-where the case of the predominance of inhomogeneous broadening over the constant of interaction of an ensemble of atoms with mini-resonators is also noted (and $\chi\delta_{in}\gg \frac{4}{\pi}\gamma_c$ is needed).
-The graphs in Fig. \ref{Output_field-1} show the behavior of the spectral reflection function $|U(\omega)|^2$ (see Eq. \eqref{a-out}) for different parameters of the system under study.
-Comparison of the graphs (black solid and red dashed-dotted lines) in Fig. \ref{Output_field-1} demonstrates the influence of the interaction of atoms with mini-resonators on the impedance matching conditions (see spectral range near $\omega=0$).
-Blue dashed line in Fig. \ref{Output_field-1} demonstrates that taking into account the spectral matching condition \eqref{broaderning_condition} greatly expands the spectral range of QM in comparison with the other two graphs.
+where the case of the predominance of inhomogeneous broadening over the constant of interaction of an ensemble of atoms with miniresonators is also noted (and $\delta_{in}\gg \frac{4}{\pi}\Gamma_{\Sigma}$ is needed).
+The graphs in Fig. \ref{Output_field-1} show the behavior of the spectral reflection function $|U(\omega)|^2$ (see Eq. \eqref{a-out}), The frequency range where reflection tends to zero corresponds to high efficiency of signal pulse transfer into the atomic ensembles.
+Comparison of the graphs (black solid and red dashed-dotted lines) in Fig. \ref{Output_field-1} demonstrates the influence of the interaction of atoms with miniresonators on the impedance matching conditions (see spectral range near $\omega=0$).
+The blue dashed line in Fig. \ref{Output_field-1} shows that taking into account the spectral matching condition \eqref{broaderning_condition} greatly expands the spectral range of QM compared to the other two graphs.

-Fig. \ref{Output_field-2-10} shows graphs of the spectral behavior of reflection for for different strengths of interaction of mini-resonators with atomic ensembles.
-The graphs show that an increasing the interaction constant $\Gamma_{\Sigma}$ of mini-resonators with atoms can lead to a spectral broadening of the effective light storage (when the interaction constant $\Gamma_{\Sigma}$ increases from $0.2\delta_{in}$ to $\delta_{in}$.
+Fig. \ref{Output_field-4-5} (a) shows graphs of the spectral behavior of reflection for for different strengths of interaction of miniresonators with atomic ensembles.
+The graphs show that an increasing the interaction constant $\Gamma_{\Sigma}$ of miniresonators with atoms can lead to a spectral broadening of the effective light storage (when the interaction constant $\Gamma_{\Sigma}$ increases from $0.2\delta_{in}$ to $\delta_{in}$.
 At the same time, the storage efficiency reaches 99 \% within the spectral range 0.2 $\delta_{in}$ (see curves with $\Gamma_{\Sigma}$=8 and 10, where $\kappa=23.17$ with $\delta_{in}=10$).